Mission

 Our executive is elected bi-annually, and is governed by our by-laws, which can be found here.

-2020 – 2022 Executive
+2024 – 2026 Executive

-Richard Nageleisen – Director and Vice President
+Richard Nageleisen – President

 Richard is a retired Military Engineer with 38 years of service.
 He and his wife Janine, a retired Personnel Selection Officer and PhD Industrial Organizational Psychologist with 39 years of military experience, retired to 14 Island Lake in Oct 2017.
 The peace and tranquility of the Lake, the multitude of recreational activities available and the new friendships we are developing were just the tonic needed after very active military careers.
 We have landed in paradise!